-It shall be possible to bind each unqualified <literal identifier> to exactly one sort that satisfies the conditions in the construct in which the <literal identifier> is used.
+It shall be possible to bind each unqualified < literal identifier > to exactly one defined Literal-identifier that satisfies the conditions in the construct in which the < literal identifier > is used.

-Wherever a <qualifier> of a literal identifier> ends with a <path item> with the keyword type, then the <sort name> is used as the result sort to derive the unique Name of the Identifier.
+Wherever a <qualifier> of a dentifier> contains a <path item> with the keyword type, then the <sort name> is used as the result sort to derive the unique Name of the Identifier.
 The Qualifier is formed in the usual way from <qualifier>, therefore the <sort name> after the keyword type is used for both the Qualifier and deriving the Name of the Identifier.